Short and Long Term Follow Up of Drug Endangered Children

 Child Protective Services:

 1) There may have been other children in the family or home who were not present at the time of the seizure.
-All children who have lived in the home will need to be examined and their information collected for tracking.
+All children who have lived in the home will need to be examined and

 2) The medical histories of the children need to be investigated and documented.